w3f-grants-archive/ocw-ebics/README.md

 Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
 [Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.

-First, we will need to inject our types in the PolkadotJs interface [here:](https://polkadot.js.org/apps/#/settings/developer).
-Paste the contents of [`types.json`](https://github.com/element36-io/ocw-ebics/blob/main/pallets/fiat-ramps/src/types.json) in the text area and click `Save`.

 Now you will be able to open the block explorer and see transactions, events that have occured in the blockchain.

 For example, you can take a look at chain storage of `fiat-ramps` [here](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/chainstate)